tim-cools/EventStore-Examples/README.md

 Run EventStore
 ==============

-Ensure to run EventStore as administrator and to use parameter enable projections when running he event store

-Run following statement from command line to run EventStore with projections and an in-memory database
+To run the example, ensure to run the EventStore as administraor and with the <em>--run-projections=all</em> flag set.
+The following statement from command line runs the EventStore with projections enabled and an in-memory database.

 ```
 lib\EventStore\EventStore.SingleNode.exe --run-projections=all --mem-db